 This General Order provides guidelines for the Saint Paul Police Department (SPPD) Body Worn Camera (BWC) system.
 This includes use of the BWC system, storage and retention, and review and dissemination of data.
 General Order 442.17 governs the In-Car Camera System (ICC).
-The rights and requirements of Minnesota Statutes section 13.825 are incorporated by reference into this policy and personnel should review and follow the current statute when there are policy conflicts or questions.
-(MN Statute 13.825)
+The rights and requirements of Minnesota Statute 13.82 and 13.825 are incorporated by reference into this policy and personnel should review and follow the current statute when there are policy conflicts or questions.